 Opens March 7, 2019 with a free reception from 5-8 p.m.
 Runs through August 4, 2019.

-CHICAGO -- Organized by Intuit: The Center for Intuitive and Outsider Art, Susan Te Kahurangi King: 1958-2018 presents a survey of the New Zealand-based artist's work.
+CHICAGO -- Organized by Intuit: The Center for Intuitive and Outsider Art, Susan Te Kahurangi King: 1958-2018 presents a survey of the living, New Zealand-based artist's work.
 This major exhibition brings together more than 60 of her drawings, along with memorabilia from the personal archive of her sister, Petita Cole.
-The exhibition includes drawings that span her output from her early colorful mashups of Donald Duck and cartoon imagery to her detailed graphite abstractions to her most recent gouache brush work created during a summer residency at the Elaine de Kooning House in East Hampton, N.Y.
-The exhibition will be the first major presentation of King's work at Intuit and the first museum exhibition to include personal objects collected by her family.
+The exhibition includes drawings that span her output from her early colorful mashups of Donald Duck and cartoon imagery to her detailed graphite abstractions to her most recent brush work created during a summer residency at the Elaine de Kooning House in East Hampton, N.Y.
+The exhibition will be the first major presentation of King's work at Intuit and the first museum exhibition to include personal objects.

 The process of documenting King first began in the early-1950s in the form of detailed personal notes and letters written by both her mother and grandmother.
 In the mid-1950s, King's grandmother, Myrtle Murphy, began systematically recording her granddaughter's life experiences.
 This includes detailed notes about Susan's drawings and the contexts in which they were made.